massiveart/MassiveSearchBundle/Resources/docs/search_adapters.rst

 Zend Lucene
 -----------

-The ZendLucene search is the default implementation.
+The `Zend Lucene`_ search is the default implementation.
 It requires no external dependencies.
 But be aware that the version used here is *unmaintained* and is not considered stable.